moirahartigan/Ms1-Schools-Out-Childcare/README.md

     </p>

   * #### Find us -
-    * There is a find us, sub section, and a responsive google map to identify the location of the business and directions from the nearest main route.
+    * There is a find us, sub section, and a responsive google map to identify the location of the business along with directions from the nearest main route.
-    * The user will find the business address, a contact number and an email address.
+    * The user will find the business address, a contact number and an email address here also.
     * This is the final section where the top button appears again.
 <br>